I. WHAT IS EVIDENCE IN PEDAGOGY AND CURRICULUM?

 III.
 HOW DOES IT WORK?

-The Analytics in Pedagogy and Curriculum process includes the following:
+The Evidence in Pedagogy and Curriculum process includes the following:

 Administration of the Learning Analytics Readiness Instrument